philgoood84/PokerHandEvaluator/README.md

   so the memory used measure currently is the maximum of the 5 evaluators.
   This will be fixed in the future.

+## Python Implementation

+The [python](python) subdirectory has the latest python implementation, which is still in active development.
+Contributions are welcome.

 ## Other Implementations

 There is a [javascript implementation](https://github.com/thlorenz/phe) using